-- 26. The following guiding principles will complement WFP's existing procurement principles for the selection of local procurement modalities: - Saving lives and changing lives.
-WFP will procure the maximum amount of safe and nutritious food with the available resources (saving lives) while considering programme outcomes when selecting procurement modalities (changing lives). - > Do no harm.
-WFP will carefully consider the multidimensional nature of the potential negative impacts of local procurement on markets and value chains disruption, inflationary effects, etc. and on protection, livelihoods and environmental issues that can affect vulnerable people and poor consumers. - > Sustainability.
+- 24. WFP will apply the following guiding principles to its local and regional food procurement strategies and modalities: - Saving lives and changing lives.
+WFP will source the maximum amount of safe and nutritious food with the available resources (saving lives) while considering programme outcomes when selecting procurement modalities (changing lives).

+- Do no harm.
+WFP will carefully consider the multidimensional nature of the potential negative impacts of local or other procurement on markets and value chains - disruption, inflationary effects, etc. - and on protection, livelihoods and environmental issues that can affect vulnerable people and poor consumers.
+Consideration of environmental and social standards that may influence local and regional food procurement will be taken into account. - Sustainability.
 WFP will promote sustainable practices along the value chain and pursue durable improvements to food systems that lead to systemic changes. - Transparency and equity.
 WFP will work to ensure that all market actors have equal access to information and receive a fair share of the end price that corresponds to the value that they have added.
+This will require a solid understanding of market dynamics and price mechanisms.